rabeesr/PatentAnalyzer/README.md

 **Potential Features**

-    - Provide analysis on the number of patents filed within a designated date period
+    * Provide analysis on the number of patents filed within a designated date period
-    - Allow the user to search patents by keywords or strings or across a combination of fields (i.e. combinations of attributes such as inventor, filing date, keyword, geography, etc.)
+    * Allow the user to search patents by keywords or strings or across a combination of fields (i.e. combinations of attributes such as inventor, filing date, keyword, geography, etc.)
-    - Allow the user to search the patent by different market sectors (i.e. healthcare, tech, etc.)
+    * Allow the user to search the patent by different market sectors (i.e. healthcare, tech, etc.)
-    - Allow the user to check on the status of a patent by providing the patent API
+    * Allow the user to check on the status of a patent by providing the patent API
-    - Allow the user to specify and find patents filed by a publicly traded company using the company’s stock ticker (this is a tentative method because I am not sure how well the companies names/stock ticker translate to the legal entity filing the patent)
-    - Similar to above, I would like to see if I can collate all the information returned from the query and send it to an LLM to summarize and identify key points from.
+    * I would like to see if I can collate all the information returned from the query and send it to an LLM to summarize and identify key points from.

 ### Patent Analyzer Project Plan